John Merrill (American politician): Personal life

 Merrill is a relative of Hugh Davis Merrill, the former lieutenant governor of Alabama and Speaker of the Alabama House of Representatives, Hugh Davis Merrill Jr., who served in the House, and Pelham Jones Merrill who served in the House and fought in World War II.

 Merrill is married to the former Cindy Benford of Phil Campbell, Alabama.
 They were married on May 11, 1985, at Calvary Baptist Church in Tuscaloosa, Alabama.
 They have two children.

 In 2015, allegations were made public that Merrill had an affair in 2010 with a local woman in Tuscaloosa, Alabama where he resided.
 Although he denied receiving oral sex, he finally admitted “only” to kissing and being fondled in his pants while partially dressed.

 In 2021, he was again accused of having an extramarital affair with a female legal assistant.
 Merrill denied the claim and said the woman was "stalking" and "harassing" him.
-When presented with a 17-minute audio tape in which the two described positions and actions in the three year long relationship, he admitted the affair and stated that he would not run for the US Senate in 2022, but also would not resign from his current post, which runs until January 2023.
+When presented with a 17-minute audio tape in which the two described positions and actions in the three-year-long relationship, he admitted the affair and stated that he would not run for the US Senate in 2022, but also would not resign as Secretary of State, leaving office at the end of his term in January 2023.